alfecjo/picodevfirmware/project009/led_toggle/README.md

+## ⚠️ Important Note:
+You may need to adapt your CMakeLists.txt or build system based on your specific development environment.
+System-specific configurations (e.g., I2C bus, OLED wiring, SDK path) may require manual setup to ensure proper execution.

+---

-# Pico W LED Blink Modular Project
+## Pico W LED Blink Modular Project

 This project demonstrates a modular architecture for controlling the onboard LED of the Raspberry Pi Pico W.
 It is organized into distinct layers: **drivers**, **HAL (Hardware Abstraction Layer)**, and **application logic**.